LArSoft/larsoft.github.io/wiki/Pre-2016_geometry_information.md

 ![](volTPC.png)

-Viewing Volumes in ROOT GL Viewer(#Viewing-Volumes-in-ROOT-GL-Viewer)
+Viewing Volumes in ROOT GL Viewer
 ------------------------------------------------------------------------

 The volumes listed can be viewed in the figures below.
 If you would like to view these manually, on your larsoft gpvm node you can: